Paul Hammant's Blog: What is Trunk-Based Development?

 # with amazon one click mvn -p amazon_one_click install # without amazon one click mvn install

-Thus for them, toggles at runtime were different to toggles that were at build time (profiles), but some could be both of course.
+Thus for that client, toggles at runtime were different to toggles that were at build time (Maven profiles), but some could be both of course.
 As mentioned previously, CI pipelines are going to kicking on commit for reasonable toggle permutations.

 Continuous Delivery (and Deployment)

 This is the step up from simple TBD and CI usage.
-Jez has a well known book Continuous Delivery that is worth a read.
+Jez has a well known book Continuous Delivery that is essential reading.

 Jez Humble for errata, and a nice quote “branching is not the problem, merging is the problem” (that’s a way of stating one problem TBD is trying to solve)